 Group Life Insurance Program.
 MainePERS also administers a group life insurance program which is available to eligible participants.
-As of June 30, 2013, the program had an unfunded actuarial accrued liability (UAAL) of \$104.7 million.
-The annual required contribution for fiscal year 2013 was \$9.0 million and the annual contribution paid was \$7.1 million, representing 79.7% of the annual required contribution.
+As of June 30, 2014, the program had an unfunded actuarial accrued liability (UAAL) of \$94.6 million.
+The annual required contribution for fiscal year 2014 was \$9.0 million and the annual contribution paid was \$7.95 million, representing 88.2% of the annual required contribution.
 As the result of a group life insurance premium study in 2012, the actuary recommended an increase in premiums to be more consistent with actual and projected program costs.
 The Board of Trustees adopted increased rates, which were implemented beginning in fiscal year 2014.
 Differences between the annual required contribution and the actual premium may also be the result of the differences between projected and actual coverage amounts for the year.

 Litigation.
 On February 13, 2012, a lawsuit was brought by the Maine Association of Retirees and four of its active members against the Board of Trustees of MainePERS in the United States District Court for the District of Maine.
 The court subsequently granted a motion to intervene filed by the Maine State Employee Association, the Maine Education Association and the Maine State Troopers Association.
 Maine Association of Retirees, et al. v.
 Board of Trustees of the Maine Public Employees Retirement System, Docket No. 1:12-CV-00059-GZS.
 The Plaintiffs asked the District Court to declare that the 2011 cost-of-living adjustment ("COLA") statutes discussed above violate either or both the Contract Clause of and the Fifth Amendment to the Federal Constitution.
 By agreement of the parties, the Contract Clause claims were presented first for summary judgment.
 On June 24, 2013, the United States District Court (Singal, J.) dismissed all of Plaintiffs' claims, concluding that there was insufficient evidence of a legislative intent to contract and that, in any event, the cost-of-living adjustments did not cause a "substantial" impairment of any contractual obligation.
-The Plaintiffs filed a timely appeal to the 1st Circuit Court of Appeals of the decision of the District Court.
-Oral argument was heard on March 4, 2014.
-The next step in the proceedings is the issuance of a decision by the 1st Circuit Court of Appeals.
+The Plaintiffs filed a timely appeal to the 1st Circuit Court of Appeals.
+On June 27, 2014, the 1st Circuit Court of Appeals affirmed the decision of the District Court.
+The Plaintiffs did not appeal the decision to the United States Supreme Court within the required time frame (by filing a petitition for writ of certiorari).
+Therefore, the decision of the $1^{st}$ Circuit Court of Appeals constitutes a final dismissal of Plaintiffs' case on all claims.